San Giorgio su Legnano: Civil architecture

 In San Giorgio su Legnano there are some buildings of historical interest.
 The oldest, among those owned by the municipality, is the former town hall of San Giorgio su Legnano.
 Born as a home of elementary schools and municipal offices and situated in via Gerli, it was inaugurated in 1892.
 It also housed classrooms until 1929, when the new schools were inaugurated.
 He served as a town hall until 1992.

 The building that houses the Circolo familiare was built in the early 20th century having a commercial function.
 Since 1936 he has been doing social activities.
 Another notable property is the kindergarten, which opened on 15 July 1909.

 There are several works designed by the famous architect Of sangiorgese Gino Maggioni in his home country.
 More specifically, they are the Monumento ai caduti (en. "monument to the fallen": opened in 1921), the cemetery (1928) and elementary schools (1929).
 Since 1992, the school plexus designed by Gino Maggioni has been used as a municipal seat.

 There are also three noble villas in the municipality, namely Villa Parravicini, Palazzo Lucini Arborio Mella and Villa Bizzozzero.

-The Villa Parravicini has undergone several changes over the centuries that have radically modificated the appearance.
+The Villa Parravicini has undergone several changes over the centuries that have radically altered the appearance.
 This building already existed in 1584 and was home to a nobleman owned by Ludovico Crivelli.
 In a document dated 1655 we can read:

 In English this text means: "Noble house placed in the said place of the Cassina di San Giorgio with different places on earth and doves doi, porches, stable, polar, court, common well.